rio-gutierrez/rio-gutierrez/README.md

 ```

-- 🌱 Currently working as a full-stack software engineer.
+- 🌱 Currently working as a full-stack software engineer and aspiring to become an iOS developer.
 - 🔭 In the past I did research (PhD studies) on computational astrophysics and High Performance Computing (HPC).
 My research was focused on setting up initial data with spectral convergence for a system of more than two black holes
 - 📨 How to reach me: Drop me an email at ml.gutierrezabed@gmail.com
 - ⚡ Fun fact: Besides being a tech and science nerd, I am also a huge fan of sports ⚽️ and of video games 🎮